 Many people suggest that it is the magic of the ratio of potato to onion that makes it all just right.
-In this recipe appearing on the James Beard web site, Mitchell Davis says that it is his mother’s ratio of onion to potato (two potatoes, 1 onion) that is key to its success.
+In this recipe appearing on the James Beard website, Mitchell Davis says that it is his mother’s ratio of onion to potato (two potatoes, 1 onion) that is key to its success.
 I don’t personally subscribe to this 2 to 1 ratio, but more fried onion sounds like a pretty good thing, don’t you think?

-3. Sideways in the Food Processor Plus Cheesecloth and Reheating:
+3. Sideways in the Food Processor, Cheesecloth and Reheating:

-And then there’s Deb from Smitten Kitchen, who must know what she’s talking about cuz she can crank out gorgeous results in her tiny kitchen in NYC and write a cookbook all at the same time.
-She suggests putting the potatoes sideways in the food processor to get the closest approximation to hand grated and offers two other helpful tips: strain the potato/onion mixture in cheesecloth (rather than a kitchen towel) and most importantly, yes you can reheat latkes to their crispy state – a true revelation if you are trying to feed a crowd and might actually like to visit with them while they eat your latkes.
+And then there’s Deb from Smitten Kitchen, who suggests putting the potatoes sideways in the food processor to get the closest approximation to hand grated.
+She offers two other helpful tips: strain the potato/onion mixture in cheesecloth (rather than a kitchen towel).
+And most importantly, you can reheat latkes to their crispy state – a true revelation if you are trying to feed a crowd and might actually like to visit with them while they eat your latkes.

-4. Temperature of Oil and Timing of Salt:
+4. Temperature of Oil, Squeeze Liquid and Timing of Salt:

 6. Corn Starch Instead of Flour or Matzo Meal = Gluten Free: